icelandic-lt/.github/profile/README.md

 As is not uncommon for a development program spanning multiple years, some of the core technologies and models developed in the program are already outdated.
 For source code-based projects, this is often related to frameworks and 3rd party dependencies.
 For instance, in cases where Python is used as the programming language, sometimes outdated Python versions are used, as well as older versions of dependencies.
 Some of the resources have experimental status and need further research or development to be usable in a production environment.

-If you encounter any difficulties when trying out any of the resources, we encourage you to send us feedback via a GitHub issue, either on this main repository or at the appropriate repository's issue tracker.
+If you encounter any difficulties when trying out any of the resources, we encourage you to send us feedback via a GitHub issue.

 We always welcome contributions and discussions!